This article is intended to assist you in understanding your payslip and how each item is calculated.

 Furthermore, that any claim would be defensible in the event of a HMRC challenge at a later date.

-As a result of this strategy, Brookson has adopted the following policies from 1st October 2018:
+As a result of this strategy, Brookson will:

-We will review your expense claims and provide advice as to which expenses can be reimbursed tax-free.
+Review your expense claims and provide advice as to which expenses can be reimbursed tax-free;

-We will include only those expenses in your pay which are permitted (subject to a three day lead time for processing) and show them on your payslip.
+We will include only those expenses in your pay which are permitted and show them on your payslip;

-Contact you for further information before processing the claim, if there are items about which we are uncertain (where receipts are missing, or which appear to not be tax-deductible).
+We may contact you for further information before processing the claim, if there are items about which we are uncertain (where receipts are missing, or which appear to not be tax-deductible);